 A charitable bequest could even save money, by reducing the amount of tax payable on your death.
 Wouldn’t you prefer to know that, instead of going to SARS, your money will be put to work to make a real difference in the life of a child born with a hearing loss?

 Of course you will first want to make provision for your spouse and your own children in your Will.
 But, especially if your children are grown up and self-sufficient, leaving a bequest to HI HOPES could bring great satisfaction.

 Types of bequests

-A bequest is simply a sum of money or an item (such as your motor vehicle, home, jewellery, arts and antiques) that is given to a specific family member, friend or institution named in your Will.
+A bequest is simply a sum of money or an item (such as your motor vehicle, home, jewelry, arts and antiques) that is given to a specific family member, friend or institution named in your Will.

 In order to avoid giving away money and items you no longer have – and to ensure the value of your bequest keeps pace with inflation – a sensible option is to leave a percentage of your estate to each of your beneficiaries.
-Another option is to leave the residue (what is left after all taxes and other bequests have been paid) – or a percentage of the residue – to an organisation such as HI HOPES.
+Another option is to leave the residue (what is left after all taxes and other bequests have been paid) – or a percentage of the residue – to an organization such as HI HOPES.

 If you already have a Will

 You can easily include a bequest to HI HOPES by means of a codicil, which is a document containing additional instructions that is read in conjunction with the Will.

 Since a codicil needs to be properly worded and witnessed in the same way as a Will, you are strongly advised to seek the advice of an expert before making or changing your Will.